openxrlab/xrsfm/docs/en/tutorial.md

 "init_id1" and "init_id2" indicates two frames for the initialization of SfM.
 In general, these two frames can be set to 0 and 5.

-The format of output binary files is is consistent with COLMAP, you can use colmap gui to view the reconstruction result.
+You can view the reconstruction results using ```./bin/xrsfm_gui```.
+The file format is the same as the well-known open-source project COLMAP.
+You can also use COLMAP's graphical user interface to view the reconstruction results of this project.

 ### 3. Estimate scale with apriltag (Optional)
 Input: images, reconstruction results